Khato1319/money-mover/README.md

 Then, click the pop-up to make it public and go to the Ports tab.
 Copy the local address of port 8000 and open it in a new browser tab, adding `/docs` at the end of the path.

-## Code Spaces initialition with money-mover
+## Code Spaces initialization with money-mover

 To simulate money-mover, create a code space, and execute the following commands: